Padmanabh03/RobustTransSeg/README.md

 ## Overview
 This project implements and compares two different approaches for brain tumor segmentation using the BraTS 2020 dataset:
 1. A CNN-based approach using 3D UNet architecture
-2. A hybrid Transformer+CNN approach with dual encoders and feature fusion (results coming soon)
+2. A hybrid Transformer+CNN approach with dual encoders and feature fusion

 The goal is to evaluate and compare these established methodologies, providing insights into their performance on the challenging task of brain tumor segmentation.